solanaguide/relay-logger/README.md

 # Logging Fork Of Jito Relayer
-Jito Relayer acts as a transaction processing unit (TPU) proxy for Solana validators.
+Relay Logger acts as a transaction processing unit (TPU) proxy for Solana validators.
 This fork has been modified to log all tx received by the relayer to a rolling set of CSV files, allowing futher analysis.

 Assuming your relayer is already processing all transactions, and your TPU ports are closed, you can use this relayer as a drop in replacement for Jito's in order to log locally, without needing any additional patches or modifications to your validator source.